sajari/sdk-dotnet/docs/RedirectsApi.md

             config.Password = "YOUR_PASSWORD";

             var apiInstance = new RedirectsApi(config);
-            var collectionId = collectionId_example;  // string | The collection that owns this set of redirects, e.g. `my-collection`. var pageSize = 56;  // int? | The maximum number of redirects to return.
+            var collectionId = "collectionId_example";  // string | The collection that owns this set of redirects, e.g. `my-collection`. var pageSize = 56;  // int? | The maximum number of redirects to return.
 The service may return fewer than this value.
 If unspecified, at most 50 redirects are returned.
-The maximum value is 1000; values above 1000 are coerced to 1000. (optional) var pageToken = pageToken_example;  // string | A page token, received from a previous [ListRedirects](/api#operation/ListRedirects) call.
+The maximum value is 1000; values above 1000 are coerced to 1000. (optional) var pageToken = "pageToken_example";  // string | A page token, received from a previous [ListRedirects](/docs/api#operation/ListRedirects) call.
 Provide this to retrieve the subsequent page.
-When paginating, all other parameters provided to [ListRedirects](/api#operation/ListRedirects) must match the call that provided the page token. (optional)
+When paginating, all other parameters provided to [ListRedirects](/docs/api#operation/ListRedirects) must match the call that provided the page token. (optional)

             try
             {